What's on Entrepreneur TV This Week

 On ENTREPRENEUR ELEVATOR PITCH, entrepreneurs have 60 seconds to pitch a business idea to a boardroom of investors.

-Episode 701: What would you do if you flubbed your introduction during a high-stakes pitch?

 Episode 801: Entrepreneur Elevator Pitch is back!
-Season 8 kicks off with entrepreneurs building intergenerational wealth through hat sales, building bodies back with foam roller water bottles, and building a new way to co-own vacation homes.
+Season 8 starts with entrepreneurs building intergenerational wealth through hat sales, building bodies back with foam roller water bottles, and building a new way to co-own vacation homes.

-Episode 804: In this episode, NFL great Brandon Marshall brings a whole new level of competitiveness between the investors.
-See who scores a deal and who gets benched as entrepreneurs take their shot at business greatness.
+Episode 802: Learn the finer points of pitching and deal-making in the new episode of Entrepreneur Elevator Pitch.

+Episode 806: See if our investors think there's something fishy about her concept on the new episode of 'Elevator Pitch.'
+You never know who will walk (or swim) through the doors of Entrepreneur Elevator Pitch.
+So check out episode six for some genuine surprises!

 Featured Film.

 In 1968, at the ripe age of 26, Peter Kalikow was confident he could build a better car than anyone else.
-He took the money he made in the construction and put it all on the line to take on the automotive establishment.
+So he took the money he made in the construction and put it all on the line to take on the automotive establishment.